bislewl/zencart_shiprush_config/readme.txt

 Installation Instructions
 ============
 1.)
 Install Stamps from http://www.stamps.com/download/
 2.)
+Copy these files form the stamps into your catalog/store directory
+        - ShippingZClasses.php
+        - ShippingZMessages.php
+        - ShippingZZencart.php
+3.)
+Copy the files include in this zip, to your store renaming YOUR_ADMIN to your admin directory 4.)
+Modify the ShippingZZencart.php,
+        CUT:    // Check for zencart include files if(Check_Include_File('includes/application_top.php'))
+                require('includes/application_top.php');
+        PASTE above:
+                //Check for ShippingZ integration files
+                if(Check_Include_File("ShippingZSettings.php"))
+                include("ShippingZSettings.php");
+                if(Check_Include_File("ShippingZClasses.php"))
+                include("ShippingZClasses.php");
+                if(Check_Include_File("ShippingZMessages.php"))
+                include("ShippingZMessages.php");

-Copy the files include in this zip, to your store renaming YOUR_ADMIN to your admin directory 3.)
-Load the admin, the module will self install on first pageload 4.)
-Configure the settings in your zencart admin with the setting in on your PC for the stamps program 5.)
+5.)
+Load the admin, the module will self install on first pageload 6.)
+Configure the settings in your zencart admin with the setting in on your PC for the stamps program 7.)
 Test your Settings

 NOTE: The following Stamps ShipRush Files Have been modified:
 ShippingZsettings.php